Darvish wins again as Cubs beat Cardinals 6-3

-CHICAGO (AP) — Yu Darvish pitched six effective innings in his fourth straight win, and the banged-up Chicago Cubs beat the St. Louis Cardinals 6-3 on Tuesday night.
+Darvish pitched six effective innings in his fourth straight win, and the banged-up Chicago Cubs beat the St. Louis Cardinals 6-3 on Tuesday night.

+“His stuff is electric,” Cubs manager David Ross said.
+“You’ve got to respect so many different pitches, and he can throw them to both sides of the plate.
+I mean this guy is a premier pitcher in my mind.”

 Darvish allowed one run and eight hits while improving to 4-0 with a 1.04 ERA since he struggled in his first start of the season July 25 against Milwaukee — matching his career-best win streak.
-The Japanese right-hander struck out seven and walked one.
+The right-hander struck out seven and walked one.

+Darvish, who turned 34 on Sunday, really started to find his form last season, when he had a 2.76 ERA in his last 13 starts.
+He traces some of his success to a conversation with pitching coach Tommy Hottovy last summer about going back to a more deliberate style.

+“I’m a slow guy when I was in Japan,” he said.
+“After I came here, the guys wanted me to throw (as) quick as possible, and that didn’t work for me.
+When I focus on that, I can’t focus on my pitch.”

-St. Louis pushed across two runs in the eighth and had runners on the corners when pinch hitter Andrew Knizner looked at a called third strike from Rowan Wick, ending the inning.
+St. Louis pushed across two runs in the eighth and had runners on the corners when pinch-hitter Andrew Knizner looked at a called third strike from Rowan Wick, ending the inning.
 Wick then worked the ninth for his fourth save.

 Chicago played without Kris Bryant after the slugger got an injection for his ailing left wrist, sidelining the 2016 NL MVP for at least two days.
 The NL Central leaders also placed outfielder Steven Souza Jr. on the 10-day injured list with a right hamstring strain.